4.0 / 5.0

 QM2 maintains the custom of assigning restaurants based on cabin accommodations.
 Passengers booked in the largest suites dine in the Queens Grill.
 Passengers booked in junior suites dine in the Princess Grill.
 Both grills offer single-seating service with table-side preparation.
 All other passengers dine in the three-story Britannia Restaurant, which offers two sittings for dinner and open sitting for breakfast and lunch, or the Britannia Club restaurant, which offers open dining for breakfast, lunch and dinner.
-In addition, there are seven other venues for meals, including the signature Todd English restaurant, open to all passengers by reservation for lunch and dinner.
+In addition, there are seven other dining venues, including the new Verandah restaurant, which replaced Todd English restaurant, open to all passengers by reservation for lunch and dinner.
 The recently transformed Kings Court Buffet restaurant serves breakfast, lunch, dinner and late-night snacks.
 It also offers an intimate alternative dining option in the evening -- Kings Court Specialty A La Carte -- serving delicious pan-Asian, Indian, Mexican, Italian and American fare, plus the galley section for made-to-order pizza.

-QM2 has the first planetarium at sea, carries Oxford dons for classroom learning and offers acting workshops with students from the Royal Academy of Dramatic Arts.
-A new addition to its top-notch enrichment programs is Science at Sea, a speaker series featuring prominent science writers.
+QM2 has the first planetarium at sea, carries Oxford dons for classroom learning and offers workshops with students from the Royal Academy of Dramatic Arts (RADA).

 Continuing a well-established Cunard tradition, the passengers in the best cabins dine in the single sitting Queens Grill and Princess Grill restaurants.
 They also share a lounge and an outer deck area, where the meals can be taken al fresco in good weather.

 For those in standard accommodations, the two-deck-high Britannia restaurant can serve up to 800 diners at once.
 Here you have the choice of first or second seating for dinner, but lunch and breakfast are open seating.
 A separate British pub serves grub like cottage pie and bangers and mash at lunchtime.